 The Tennessee Walking Horse is the result of crossbreeding the Canadian Pacer and Narragansett Pacer.
 These horses were brought to Tennessee in the 18th century.
 The equines were bred in Middle Tennessee and were called Tennessee Pacers.

-Tennessee Horses were primarily bred to be used at farms and plantations.
+Many Tennessee Walking Horses were primarily bred to be used at farms and plantations.
 Since then, the range of uses has expanded.
 The Tennessee Walker is an all-purpose breed.
-It’s commonly used in trail riding, eventing, pulling, and driving.
+It’s commonly used as performance horses in trail riding, eventing, pulling, and driving.
 You can see the equine on a show ring performing its smooth gaits.
 The Tennessee Horse stands out with its flat walk and sure-footedness.

 In 2000, the Tennessee Walking Horse was announced as the official horse of the state of Tennessee.
 The breed is one of the most common horse breeds in Kentucky.
 After the Thoroughbred and the American Quarter Horse.
 The equine is popular not only in the southern US but all over the states.